LeonYang95/LLM4UT/README.md

 # LLM4UT

 This is the artifact of our submission in ASE, including the prompt construction code and the evaluation code.

+⭐ We published a new project [UTGen_LLM](https://github.com/LeonYang95/UTGen_LLM) for more details about invoking the LLM to generate unit tests.

 ⭐**NOTE: The illustration examples of our research questions are listed in `running_example`.**